jzerbe/jzerbe.github.com/_posts/2014-05-02-canyonlands-national-park-1.md

 ###Moab Brewery
 [Moab Brewery](http://www.yelp.com/biz/moab-brewery-moab-2) was right across from our hotel, and already at ~5:45pm it was getting full.
-Fortunately my dad and I were able to snap a table on the less noisy screen? porch.
+Fortunately my dad and I were able to snag a table on the less noisy screen? porch.
 Small order of plain _Brew Pub Nachos_ + drinks was enough to get us going; I have had some nacho plates in my day, and this could certainly satisfy one person.
 The [unfiltered wheat on tap](http://www.themoabbrewery.com/brewery.html) is solid.